 I have not knowingly violated any copyright laws.
-To the best of my knowledge, all graphics I have used are public domain or a properly represented.
-Please do not take any graphics from my pages, as most are not mine to give.
-A quick trip to the original artist would be greatly appreciated.
+To the best of my knowledge, all graphics I have used are of my own making or are properly represented.
+Please do not take any graphics from my pages without first asking permission.
 If there are any violations, please contact me and the appropriate actions will be taken!

 Copyright: kerbran.
 All graphics, except otherwise noted, are the sole property of kerbran, or KeKe & KC and should not be used with out their expressed, written consent.

 Monday, October 23, 2000 09:10:42 AM